-- The creation of districts which build on similar land use and built form characteristics as the precincts of the previous plan. - The incorporation of the Winton Road (DPS2 Service Industrial Zone) and Gateway (DPS2 Business Zone) areas into the structure plan area which were previously governed by development provisions set out in the Scheme.
+- The creation of districts which build on similar land use and built form characteristics. - The incorporation of the Winton Road (DPS2 Service Industrial Zone) and Gateway (DPS2 Business Zone) areas into the structure plan area which were previously governed by development provisions set out in the Scheme.
 The Structure Plan area is expanded to include these areas as there are opportunities to require a higher standard and/or density of built form which should provide a transition to the adjoining districts. - The removal of parking requirements for office development above the first floor and residential development above the fifth floor in the Central Core. - The introduction of minimum building heights to ensure a significant scale of development within the city centre.